AleksKozl/training_tasks/README.md

-# This contains examples of the kind of code I write.
-I add here tasks that I find interesting/important for me personally.
-#
+# I am currently learning the python language.
+# Here will be only simple tasks that I encountered while learning the basic syntax of the language and algorithms.
+# I will post something cooler in a separate repository.